-Using the $MA(\infty)$ representation to compute the autocovariance of an ARMA model
+Using the $MA(\infty)$ representation to compute the autocovariance of an ARMA model ullet The backshift operator B, also known as the lag operator, is given by

 Question 4.4.
 The linear process representation can be a convenient way to calculate autocovariance functions.
 Use the linear process representation in [M8.1], together with our expression for the autocovariance of the general linear process [M7], to get an expression for the autocovariance function of the AR(1) model.